NervanaSystems/ngraph/doc/sphinx/source/core/constructing-graphs/index.rst

    :maxdepth: 1
    :caption: How to

-   execute.rst
+   Execute a computation <execute.rst>
-   operator.rst
+   Build a graph with operators <operator.rst>
-   update.rst
+   Make a stateful computation and Update in nGraph <update.rst>
-   derive-for-training.rst
+   Derive a trainable model <derive-for-training.rst>
-   distribute-train.rst
+   Distributed training across multiple nGraph backends <distribute-train.rst>
-   import.rst
+   Import a model <import.rst>
-   Using the Python API <../../python_api/index.rst>
+   Use the Python API <../../python_api/index.rst>

 The "How to" articles in this section explain how to build or construct graphs with nGraph components.
 The recipes are all framework agnostic; in other words,